Back to Blog Guide

 Ice breaker (first 30 minutes)

-Question Cards or Truth or Dare are perfect here.
+Question Cards, Truth or Dare, or a quick round of Would You Rather are perfect here.
 The stakes are low, everyone participates, and they naturally get people talking and laughing.
+Use the Wheel of Names to pick who goes first.
 This is especially important if not everyone in the group knows each other well.

 Main event (1–2 hours)

 This is where you bring out the games with more depth.
 Mafia is incredible for larger groups because it creates genuine suspense and debate.
 SPY (Spyfall) works brilliantly with 5–10 players and gets more intense every round.
-Quiz games add a competitive edge that keeps everyone locked in.
+Quiz games add a competitive edge — split into teams and use a Score Keeper to track who is winning.

 Wind-down (last 30 minutes)